tpllaha/jammy/README.md

 <b> Main Scripts </b>:

-music.m : To train the network (file names are hard-coded) All training and testing data should be in 1 file.
+<b>music.m </b>: To train the network (file names are hard-coded) All training and testing data should be in 1 file.

-continue_run.m : To run the network.
+<b> continue_run.m </b>: To run the network.
 In the top rows it is determined which portion of the data will be used as testing data.

-noteToVector.m : Converts a midi note (pitch) to a 5 dimensional vector that represents that note. (described in the paper)
+<b> noteToVector.m </b>: Converts a midi note (pitch) to a 5 dimensional vector that represents that note. (described in the paper)

-durationToVector.m: Converts a midi duration in the representation used by the network (essentially, just applying a logarithmic transform for now)
+<b> durationToVector.m </b>: Converts a midi duration in the representation used by the network (essentially, just applying a logarithmic transform for now)

+<b> teachNote.m, teachDur.m </b>: Convert a midi note/duration into the representation of notes used in the output units

+<b> select.m </b>: Interprets the network output and selects the next note on the accompanying track.
+The third argument specifies the type of selection (1 : deterministic, 0: non-deterministic selection)

 <b> Limitations </b>: